 - Strain the sauce if desired.
 Serve warm or chill in the refrigerator.

-- Overheating this can cause the sauce to curdle so keep stirring and watch it closely.
+- Overheating can cause the sauce to curdle so keep stirring and watch it closely.

 - Keep it in the fridge in an airtight container for up to 4 days.
 Cover the top surface with a layer of plastic wrap to prevent a skin from forming.